clock icon

 What Are the Three Types of Manufacturing Automation?

-There are three types of manufacturing automation because each type serves a specific purpose in streamlining the production process, depending on the manufacturing industry's specific requirements.
+There are three main types of automation in manufacturing, each serving a specific purpose in streamlining the production process, depending on the manufacturing industry's specific requirements.
+These types are:

 By utilizing these different types of automation in the manufacturing industry, companies can increase production volume, reduce unit cost, or often both.